cloud-gov/opensearch-dashboards-cf-auth-proxy/README.md

-# Kibana Authentication Proxy
+# Opensearch Dashboards Authentication Proxy

-This is a reverse-proxy used for cf authentication for use with Open Distro for Elasticsearch.
+This is a reverse-proxy used for Cloudfoundry authentication for use with Opensearch Dashboards.

-## How it should work
+## How it works

-(TODO: change this to "how it works" when it's done-ish)

 1. When a user hits the proxy, the proxy checks if they have a valid UAA cookie.
    - If they don't, they're redirected to UAA to login.